← Blog

 3. Multilingual customer service

-This is especially relevant in Richmond, Burnaby, and East Vancouver, where a significant share of your customers prefer to communicate in Cantonese or Mandarin.
+This is especially relevant in cities with large Chinese- and Korean-speaking communities — Vancouver, Toronto, Los Angeles, and New York among them — where a significant share of your customers prefer to communicate in Cantonese, Mandarin, or Korean.
 An AI assistant can handle inquiries in multiple languages without your team needing to manage separate inboxes.

 What doesn't work well (yet)